NicoRomeo/pyfln/README.md

 ### Installation and build
+First, clone the  repo by using
+``
+git clone --recursive https://github.com/NicoRomeo/flntest.git ``
-Use the `--recursive` option to properly get pybind11 to fetch `` git clone --recursive https://github.com/NicoRomeo/flntest.git ``
+Note the `--recursive` option to properly fetch pybind11.

 The package requires Eigen3 and other dependencies listed above to build.
 Using a conda environment, they can be installed with

 ``
 conda install eigen
+``

+``
 conda install -c conda-forge c-compiler cxx-compiler gflags openmp cmake ``